 - Serves as Senior Area Chair at premiere machine learning conferences: Neural Information Processing Systems (NeurIPS) and the International Conference on Machine Learning (ICML).
 Serves as Area Chair at the International Conference on Learning Representations.

 - Awarded Canada’s Top 40 under 40 (2019), an annual recognition of the exceptional achievements of outstanding, young Canadian leaders.

-- CIFAR Azrieli Global Scholar (2016).
+- Honoured as CIFAR Azrieli Global Scholar (2016).
 Award is based on research excellence and leadership.